 SpeedFan changes the fan speed of the computer system according to the temperature of various components.
 The program checks the temperature of the system components through the digital temperature sensors and changes the fan speed accordingly.
-The program works with hardware monitor chips and also show the hard disk temperatures via S.M.A.R.T info.
-Besides its feature to show the temperatures inside my Motherboard, CPU, and HDDs this program also automates the cooling cycles of my machine.
+The program works with hardware monitor chips and also shows the hard disk temperatures via S.M.A.R.T info.
+Besides its feature to show the temperatures inside my Motherboard, CPU, and HDDs, this program also automates the cooling cycles of my machine.

-- One very important thing to consider before you start with the SpeedFan is that this program is not guaranteed to work well with all motherboards, thus check your motherboard compatibility before you start with it.
+- One very important thing to consider before you start with the SpeedFan is that this program is not guaranteed to work well with all motherboards, thus, check your motherboard compatibility before you start with it.
 You can check your motherboard compatibility HERE.

 - In the configuration window, you might notice the blocks asking for “Desired” and “Warning”, here you need to configure the threshold temperatures for your machine.
 Set the desired temperature to the value SpeedFan should aim for.
-When your machine attains the desired temperature, SpeedFan program will start dropping the fan speeds and if the temperature of your machine is more than the desired temperature, the program will automatically increase the fan speed.
+When your machine attains the desired temperature, the SpeedFan program will start dropping the fan speeds, and if the temperature of your machine is more than the desired temperature, the program will automatically increase the fan speed.
 When your system temperature reaches the maximum value, the software sets the fan speed to maximum.
 Don’t forget to check the box for “Automatically Variated.”

 - Next, navigate to the “Options” tab and click on the checkbox saying “Set fans to 100% on program exit” and set “Delta value for fan speeds” to 99.
 If you want to rename any label, press F2 key.

 - Now click on the tab “Advanced” and select your motherboard from the dropdown menu of SuperIO Chip.
 From the list of items in the dropdown menu, select the PWM control.
-Make sure that you select the right motherboard as by setting the wrong motherboard or the wrong clock, you might hurt your system.
+Make sure that you select the right motherboard, as by setting the wrong motherboard or the wrong clock, you might hurt your system.